geofileops/geobenchmark/README.md

 So, if you are looking for a library for another use case (eg. process many small files, do pure in-memory processing,...), use these benchmark results with a lot of caution!
+Especially the buffer benchmark is at the time of writing for 90% I/O bound in geopandas!

 The test files used are not that large (eg. 500.000 polygons, 350 MB .gpkg), but try to strike a balance between being large enough to give an idea on